sharpliner/sharpliner/README.md

 ### GitHub Actions

-Currently under development, but very behind compared to Azure DevOps:
+Currently the development is stalled and very behind compared to Azure DevOps:
 - Model is not complete
 - Actions cannot be currently defined as a whole
 - Documentation is missing

+Contributors have already written a large portion of the model but there is still considerable amount of work needed to make GitHub actions work.
 We welcome all contributors, no contribution is small enough!